MakFly/PHPModDock-Lite/docs/en/reference/FRANKENPHP.md

 # FrankenPHP Guide

-This guide explains FrankenPHP, its benefits, and how to use it effectively in Laradock Lite.
+This guide explains FrankenPHP, its benefits, and how to use it effectively in PHPModDock-Lite.

 ## Table of Contents